kwahid/HNTSMRG_2024/Evaluation_example/README.md

 ### Ground Truth Masks

-This directory contains ground truth masks for mid-treatment imaging data.
+This directory contains ground truth masks for mid-treatment imaging data (you can think of this as an evaluation for Task 2 of the challenge).
 These masks serve as the reference for evaluating the accuracy of predicted masks.

 #### Files